smartcontractkit/documentation/docs/Node Operators/enabling-https-connections.md

 permalink: "docs/enabling-https-connections/"
 whatsnext: {"Miscellaneous":"/docs/miscellaneous/"}
 ---
 This guide will walk you through how to generate your own self-signed certificates for use by the Chainlink node.
-You can also substitute self-signed certificates with certificates of your own, like those created by <a href="https://letsencrypt.org/" target="_blank" rel="noreferrer, noopener">Let's Encrypt</a>.
+You can also substitute self-signed certificates with certificates of your own, like those created by <a href="https://letsencrypt.org/" target="_blank">Let's Encrypt</a>.

 > 📘 Important
 >